open-design-kit/opendesignkit/wiki/experience-attributes.md

 **How To Generate Experience Attributes**

-* Step 1: Place tons of different images on the wall in a matrix
+* Step 1: Place tons of different images on a board in a matrix.
+To do this remotely, use a tool such as [Board Thing](http://boardthing.com/)
-* Step 2: Give participants 10 red dots and 10 green dots
+* Step 2: Explain to participants that they are able to vote on 10 images - 5 that feel right and 5 that don't feel right.
-LOOK at personas, project brief
+* Step 3: As a group, review the project brief and personas (if there are any).
+Think about the users of the product or project.
+What do they like?
+What appeals to them?
-* Step 3: Then give them 20 minutes to stand up, study the pictures, and put dots directly on the images.
+* Step 3: Give participants 20 minutes to stand up, study the pictures, and put dots directly on the images(or votes if you are using Board Thing).
 Green dots are for images that have some kind of positive association (in your mind) with the Product mission, red for negative.
 (Remind participants that there’s no right answer here.
 It’s the conversation that arises that’s important).
 * Step 4: When all of the dots have been added, facilitate a conversation amongst the group about why they voted the way they did.
 Start with the ones that had a lot of reds, since people often find it very easy to talk about what’s undesirable.
 Move to the ones that had a lot of greens to solicit positive attributes.
-* Step 5: Capture the adjectives that they are using during this conversation on a spectrum using sticky notes
+* Step 5: Capture the adjectives that they are using during this conversation on a spectrum using sticky notes.

 ---